kheeklab/privacyidea-docker/README.md

 This is a build environment to build a docker image for privacyIDEA based on [official Python image](https://hub.docker.com/_/python) and [PrivacyIDEA](https://github.com/privacyidea/privacyidea)

+:star: If you like this project and find it useful, please consider starring it on GitHub to help me reach more people and get feedback.

+> [!NOTE]
-**Disclaimer**: The respective trademarks mentioned in the offering are owned by the respective companies.
+> **Disclaimer**: The respective trademarks mentioned in the offering are owned by the respective companies.
 We do not provide a commercial license for any of these products.
 This listing has an open-source license. privacyIDEA is run and maintained by NetKnights, which is a complete and separate project from Khalibre.

 ## The image
 The docker image is a self-contained Debian with privacyIDEA and NGINX installed, which will run on every distribution.